Sections of This Topic Include

 - Add whom the position reports to and whether the position is full-time or part-time.

 - Consider if the position requires any special physical skills.
-This may be important when considering accommodations to candidates with physical disabilities and effects.
+This may be important when considering accommodations for candidates with physical disabilities and effects.
 Various government agencies have employment laws in this regard, for example, in the USA, the Americans with Disabilities Act.

 - If the position must be filled by a paid employee (see the next paragraph to consider if a consultant is more appropriate), consider if the position is salaried or hourly.
 Usually, highly skilled and/or professional roles are salaried, while entry-level positions are hourly.